devonstephens/eks-terraform-lab/README.md

 ```
 aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)
 ```
+This costs around $2 for 8 hours use.
 When you are finished messing around, destroy everything and stop costs by running
 ```
 terraform destroy